-Vietnamese journalist Nguyen Hoai Nam is serving a three-and-a-half-year sentence on anti-state charges for his critical reporting on alleged government corruption.
+Vietnamese journalist Nguyen Hoai Nam is serving a two-year sentence on anti-state charges for his critical reporting on alleged government corruption.
 He was arrested by police in Ho Chi Minh City on April 3, 2021.

 On April 5, 2022, the People’s Court of Ho Chi Minh City sentenced Nam to three years and six months in prison under Article 331 of the penal code, an anti-state provision that bans “abusing freedom and democracy to infringe on the legal interests of the state, organizations, and individuals,” news reports said.